 Region 42 will have zero tolerance for coaches entering the field of play to challenge a referee.
+This is in line with international Laws of the Game (Law 12, Part 3, Team Officials, Sending Off) which are the rules under which AYSO games are officiated.
 Referees are instructed to send the coach off, meaning the coach will leave the vicinity of the field and go to the parking lot.
 If a coach refuses to leave the field the game will be terminated as a forfeit win for the opponent.
 In addition to the sendoff, the coach will receive at a minimum one additional game suspension.